deatheragetr/deatheragetr.github.io/about.md

 <p>Interesting facts: Thomas once cost his empolyer over $15k in losses after he forgot to specify UTF-8 on a database migration script.
 Now he never forgets his character encodings. </p>
 <p>Interesting facts: Seven years of Catholic school means Thomas can write illegibly in both print <i>and</i> cursive.</p>
 Interesting facts: Yes the HTML ```<blink>``` tag has long been deprecated.
 Yes this site is using a CSS polyfill for ```<blink>```.
 Improvise.
 Overcome.
 Adapt.
 <p>Interesting facts: Thomas once received a callback to audition for the bachelorette.
 He was rejected.
-Oh Rachel, you'll always be the one who got away 💔.</p>
+Oh Rachel, alas you'll always be the one who got away 💔.</p>
 <p>If one learns by failing, Thomas is one highly educated individual.</p>
 <p><b>Other</b></p>
 <p>"<i>Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
 All they do is show you've been to college</i>" -- Kurt Vonnegut.
 I disagree, Kurt; I think they're useful, Kurt; that's just your opinion, Kurt; you've never programmed in JavaScript, have you Kurt?; const haveYou = false; Kurt; Kurt; Kurt; Kurt; Kurt.</p>